-To apply call 808 395-1000 or email us at firstname.lastname@example.org.
-We welcome new applicants to our Residential Care programs year-round.
+Call 808-395-1000 or email us at firstname.lastname@example.org.
+We welcome new applicants to our Residential Care program year-round.

 Who Is Eligible?

-Any adult senior who is ambulatory or independently mobile with devices and in need of minimal to moderate supervision and/or assistance with personal care needs (Activities of Daily Living (ADLs)) is eligible to apply for admission to Lunalilo Home as a Residential Care and/or Respite Care resident.
+Any adult senior who is ambulatory or independently mobile with devices and in need of minimal to moderate supervision and/or assistance with personal care needs (Activities of Daily Living (ADLs)) is eligible for admission to Lunalilo Home as a Residential Care and/or Respite Care resident.
 We welcome seniors of both Hawaiian and non-Hawaiian ancestry.
 In keeping with King William Charles Lunalilo's will, priority will be given to kūpuna of Hawaiian ancestry.

 Our residents are part of a vibrant kūpuna community.
 New residents must be able to adjust to group living through the many recreational, cultural and spiritual activities that we host and provide.

 How Do I Apply?

-Any individual or organization may refer prospective residents to Lunalilo Home.
-Any individual or his/her physician, health care agency representative, social worker or family member can submit an application.
+We welcome referrals to Lunalilo Home.
+Any individual or their physician, health care agency representative, social worker or family member may submit an application.